 Biography

-Jason Perry was an experienced centre half signed in the early weeks of Warren Joyce’s tenure as City manager, hired to lift the Tigers from the foot of the football league after the messy legacy left by Mark Hateley.
-Perry debuted alongside another defensive signing Jon Whitney, but as the season of horrors turned into the legendary “Great Escape” Jason’s role was limited by an early January injury.
-He recovered to play in four of the last five league games, but by then the escape had been completed.
+Jason Perry was an experienced centre half signed in the early weeks of Warren Joyce’s tenure as City manager, hired to lift the Tigers from the foot of the Football League after the messy legacy left by Mark Hateley.
+Perry debuted in December 1998 alongside another defensive signing Jon Whitney, but as the season of horrors turned into the legendary “Great Escape” Jason’s role was limited by an injury sustained in January 1999.
+He recovered to play in four of the last five league games, by then the escape had been completed.

-Perry stayed on the Tigers’ payroll for two further seasons although his game time was severely limited.
-In 1999/00 he started the first game of the season at Exeter but was then limited to only two further starts in the Associate Members’ Cup.
-When Brian Little took over the reins at City in 2000/01 he gave Perry a run in the first team in October and November, but that came to an end after a humiliating FA Cup defeat against non-league Kettering Town.
+Perry stayed on the Tigers’ payroll for two further seasons although his exposure to first team action was modest.
+In the 1999/00 season he started the first game of the season at Exeter City but was then limited to only two further starts in the Associate Members’ Cup.
+When Brian Little took over the reins at City for the 2000/01 season he gave Perry a run in the first team during October and November 2000, but that came to an end after a humiliating FA Cup defeat against non-league Kettering Town.
 Jason left the club in the 2001 close season.

-In June 2001 Perry joined Southern League Premier League side Newport County.
-After two seasons at Newport he completed his playing career at Cwmbran Town.
+In June 2001 Perry joined Southern League Premier League side Newport County and for two seasons he combined playing with coaching duties.
+He completed his playing career at Cwmbran Town between 2003 and 2005, making 55 appearances in two seasons.
 Perry subsequently found work as a Radio Wales pundit and worked as a college lecturer in Bridgend.

-Perry won international honours for Wales at schoolboy and Wales B levels.
-He played three times for Wales Under-21s in 1990 and 1991, and in March 1994 won his only Wales senior international cap against Norway.
+Perry won international honours for Wales at schoolboy and in February 1987 he was called up to the Wales Under-18 squad competing in the European Youth Championship qualifying tournament – a knee injury delayed his debut until October 1987 when he played against Norway and Scotland.
+He played three times for Wales Under-21s against Poland in May 1990, England in December 1990 and Poland again in May 1991.
+In March 1994 Perry won his only Wales senior international cap against Norway.

 Details